commandini/cert-java/README.md

-# cert-java
+## About this repository ##

-My notes and some code examples related to CERT Secure Coding Rules and Guidelines in Java.
+My notes and some code examples related to "CERT Secure Coding Rules and Guidelines in Java".